chis/chis.digital/README.md

 ## So Far
 - Login, with one single account (me).
 - Create / Delete / Edit posts.
-- View current and previos posts.
+- View current and previous posts.

 ## Todo
 - Group posts by month.